bytetilde/ttydesktop/README.md

 ## features
 * dynamic app loading with libdl
-* opening, closing, moving, resizing, focusing windows (a shocker)
+* opening, closing, moving, resizing, focusing windows, even bringing them to front (a shocker)
 * windows also have events
-* still STILL half-baked multithreading
+* it will always be half-baked multithreading
 * a bar at the bottom which is a status bar but also isnt a status bar
 * i hate ncurses
 * automatic application loading on startup from config files (autostart basically)